Easingwold: Economy

 The Cabinet Office have their Emergency Planning College at the Hawkhills, Easingwold.

 The town also has its own local newspaper, the Easingwold Advertiser, which provides local news and interest pieces for the town and surrounding villages.

 Public services

 The police station on Church Avenue is only open on part-time basis on request.
-The fire station on Stillington Road is a retained station, which is manned by crews of firefighters who provide on-call cover from home or their place of work.
+The fire station on Stillington Road is a retained station, which is staffed by crews of firefighters who provide on-call cover from home or their place of work.
 St Monica's Community Hospital is part of the York NHS Foundation and is located in Long Street.
 It has no Accident & Emergency facilities.

-Hambleton District Council has local offices in Church Hill.
+The former Hambleton District Council maintained local offices in Church Hill.
 The town has a public library situated in Tanpit Lane, just off the Market Place.
 The tourist information office for the area is located in Chapel Lane.

 Education

 In 1781, a grammar school was founded in the town, which is now the site of Easingwold Community Primary School.
 A National School was built in 1862 in the town, but now houses the town library.

 In 1954 a secondary school, Easingwold School, was built, and is now known as Outwood Academy Easingwold, with a pupil roll of around 1,000 pupils.
 Its catchment area includes Alne Primary, Crayke CE, Easingwold, Forest of Galtres Anglican/Methodist, Huby CE, Husthwaite CE, Linton on Ouse, Sheriff Hutton, Stillington and Sutton on the Forest CE Primary Schools.